wp-plugins/wp-lightbox-2/readme.txt

 *   **Lightbox effect for WordPress Galleries**
 *   **User friendly back-end for WP Lightbox 2 plugin**
 *   **Tested on popular WordPress themes**
-*   **swipe to change between the Images on Touch-Screens**
+*   **swipe to change between the images on touchscreen devices**

 This plugin was created by <a href="https://syedbalkhi.com" rel="friend" title="Syed Balkhi">Syed Balkhi</a> and <a href="http://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">Thomas Griffin</a>.
 Check out some of our other products, including <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy - the best responsive WordPress slider plugin">Soliloquy - the best responsive WordPress slider plugin</a>, <a href="http://enviragallery.com/" rel="friend" title="Envira Gallery - the best responsive WordPress gallery plugin">Envira Gallery - the best responsive WordPress gallery plugin</a> and <a href="http://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a>.
-Swipe function Patch by <a href="https://github.com/soerenj/wp-lightbox-2-with-swipe">soerenj</a>
+Swipe function Patch uses libary [swipe-it (MIT licence)](https://github.com/tri613/swipe-it#readme).

-It's include the external <a href="https://github.com/tri613/swipe-it#readme">libary Swipe-it v1.4.1</a>

 == Installation ==